I get lots of emails regarding which products I recommend using, so I hope this page helps you (as these have all helped my healing significantly).

 You can read my blog post to learn more about this eBook.

 Did you know that your thoughts hold more medicine than you think?
 And that making subtle mindset shifts can help you reach greater success in your eczema healing journey?
 You’ll learn how you can rise above the defeat/frustrations that eczema brings and how you can live a normal life without living in constant fear & discouragement that your eczema will never heal.
-You can read this blog post for more information.

 15% OFF Bundle purchase (3 eBooks):

 If you’d like to purchase 3 of my eBooks (My Detailed Eczema Healing Treatment Plan , my “Healing Eczema: Why Dieting Is Not Enough” eBook and “The Power of Thoughts: How Mindset Shifts Can Help Eliminate Eczema”) as a bundle, you can purchase them both at a discounted price of 15% OFF by clicking here.

 Are you stuck on where to start on your diet and confused on how the elimination diet works?
 This complete guide will equip you with everything you need to make a successful diet change, including detailed instructions on how to successfully rock at your diet to get glowing skin, strategies to heal from food sensitivities to reduce eczema flare up’s, FAQ’s to address your confusions, delicious recipes for your skin & much more!
 Diet changes are not easy and this eBook will help remove all the confusion.